3D Uncertain Implicit Surface Mapping using GMM and GP: Experiments and Evaluation

-Within the context of EDF outcomes, the performance of Log-GPIS is notably inferior, whereas GPIS generally achieves higher accuracy.
-For distances less than 0.1m, the outcomes from the GPGMM are marginally superior or on par with those from GPIS, but display diminished accuracy at proximities close to 0.2m.
+Within the context of EDF outcomes, GMMGP generally achieves higher accuracy.
+For distances less than 0.1m, the outcomes from the KIGP are marginally superior.
+At proximities close to 0.2m, GPIS shows the lowest RMSEs.
 This result arises because GPIS tends to converge towards the prior beyond a certain threshold, with the experimental setup defining this prior distance as 0.2 meters.
 Given that signs are disregarded in EDF calculations, this prior setting intrinsically aids GPIS in obtaining accurate estimations for query points around the 0.2-meter mark.
-However, as distance increases, the error associated with GPIS exceeds that of the proposed GPGMM method, highlighting the limitations of relying on the fixed prior in distance estimation tasks.
+However, as distance increases, the error associated with GPIS exceeds that of the proposed GMMGP method, highlighting the limitations of relying on the fixed prior in distance estimation tasks.

-In the assessment of uncertainty, the proposed GPGMM demonstrates promising performance.
-When evaluating SDF, both the GPGMM and GMM approaches outperform GPIS, exhibiting superior likelihoods.
+In the assessment of uncertainty, the proposed GMMGP demonstrates promising performance.
+When evaluating SDF, both the GMMGP and HGMM outperform GPIS and the previous work GMMGP2.5D, exhibiting higher likelihoods.
 For EDF, the uncertainty quantification provided by Log-GPIS proves to be more dependable at proximal distances, with log-likelihoods diminishing rapidly as distance increases.
-Overall, the GPGMM method exhibits the most consistent and robust performance relative to the alternative approaches considered.
+Overall, the GMMGP method exhibits the most consistent and robust performance relative to the alternative approaches considered.